rdi-berkeley/llm-agents-hackathon/_tracks/benchmarks_track.md

 ---
 title: Benchmarks Track
-description: TODO: Description for the benchmarks track is about one to two sentences and serves as a brief explanation of the track.
+description: TODO Description for the benchmarks track is about one to two sentences and serves as a brief explanation of the track.
 date: 2020-01-04 14:40:45
 ---